IuliiaKonovalova/school_app/README.md

   ![Profile page buttons](documentation/features/profile_page/edit_password_buttons.png)

-If the user is the boss, there is an additional button in the top left corner "Delete".
+If the user is the boss, there is an additional button in the top left corner, "Delete."

   ![Profile page buttons](documentation/features/profile_page/profile_page_admin.png)